 Inheritance at 18?

 There is also the issue of whether you want children to inherit at 18.
-What would the 18-year-old you, have done with an inheritance at age 18?
+What would the 18-year-old you, have done with an inheritance at that age?
 Is it the same as you would have done at age 21 or 25?

 It’s only with a Will that you can ensure your wishes can be implemented without leaving it to chance.